johannst/notes/src/tools/emacs.md

              ibuffer       enter buffer selection

   h                        ibuffer help

+  d                        mark for deletion x                        kill buffers marked for deletion

   o                        open buffer in other window C-o                      open buffer in other window keep focus in ibuffer